10 Pros And Cons Of Owning An Apartment Building

 Like anything in life, there’s no good without bad.
 Owning an apartment building comes with a cost but fortunately there are ways to minimize them.

-To keep on track for doing what you do best (treating patients), outsourcing the property management is a must.
+To keep on track for doing what you do best (your day job), finding a good investment property management company is a must.

 This can involve them taking care of:

 - background checks for new tenants

 If you don’t have much money to hire someone, you’ll have to do it yourself.

 Fortunately, passive investors in syndications have the property management taken care of via the sponsors of the deal.

 The syndicator will handle or manage all of the property management issues.

 I learned this lesson the HARD way when I invested (and lost) $50K with Realty Shares via crowdfunding.

 Unfortunately, when investing through a website, you don’t to get an opportunity to meet the sponsors which makes performing due diligence tough.